 Data centralization improves allotted task visualization, which facilitates peer feedback.

 Reduced Human Errors

-Increased automation eliminates human errors as typos, emails to wrong clients, etc.
+Increased automation eliminates human errors as typos, emails to wrong clients, and all.

 Because of the range of processes that are automated, essential tasks get preference.

-Integration saves time and efforts and hence increases productivity automatically.
+Integration saves time and effort and hence increases productivity automatically.

 Client Relations Management

 The most essential features of a successful enterprise are effective communication and excellent customer service provided to customers.
-Efficient customer service gives an advantage over competition.
-For this CRM and ERP integration is relatively common.
-The critical link between demand (CRM) and supply (ERP) demands streamlining of the marketing and sales process.
+Efficient customer service gives an advantage over the competition.
+For this, CRM and ERP integration are relatively common.
+The critical link between demand (CRM) and supply (ERP) demands streamlining the marketing and sales process.

 ERP systems come with project management solutions.
 Project management integration is important to aggregate business tasks, process workflows in one place.
 Employees can check project status, the person assigned to it, and projects coming up next.
 One can check which developer is handling a bug fix or who is following up a lead.

 Any business that manages orders can benefit from integrating eCommerce applications because of the data collection associated.
 Essential data collected are mostly related to orders, inventories, and shipping.
 When this data is available across other systems, a higher level of efficiency is attained.
 It eliminates the need for manual input.